Leadership for Sustainability Education (LSE) Specialization

 - The fostering of hope and resiliency through networks and relationships within local and global contexts

-The program is no longer accepting applications for fall 2014.
-The deadline to apply was February 15, 2014.
+The program is accepting applications for fall 2017.
+The deadline to apply is February 15.

 *Master of Arts degree requires proficiency in a foreign language.
 The Department of Foreign Languages and Literatures (503-725-3522) administers the language examination, which can be taken any time prior to your final term.